WICG/webpackage/explainers/subresource-loading.md

 ## Alternate designs

+### Summarizing the contents of the bundle

-Several other mechanisms are available to give the bundler more flexibility.
+Several other mechanisms are available to give the bundler more flexibility or to compress the resource list.

-### Defining the scope
+#### Defining the scope

 Instead of including a list of resources, the page defines a `scope`.